colinjianingxie/ServiceMonitorHelmAutoInstall/README.md

 This tutorial will show you how to automatically install service monitor helm charts if a service gets added or deleted.
 We will be using Minikube to run our kubernetes cluster.

 ## Pre-requisites
-1. Basic knowledge of Kubernetes
+- Basic knowledge of Kubernetes
-2. Minikube installed
+- Minikube installed
+- Helm installed

-## Prometheus
+## Step 1: Prometheus
 Prometheus is a scraping tool that obtains metrics from various kubernetes objects.
 ### Installation:
 1. Download the /Prometheus folder from this github repo.